 Earlier this month was my middle kid’s seventh birthday, which is odd because I’m 100 percent certain he’s still a tiny little baby and how can a tiny little baby be seven?

-For years our family tradition has been that the birthday kid chooses a birthday cake that I make them.
+For years our family tradition has been that the birthday kid chooses a birthday cake that I make for them.
 This year the (alleged) seven year old spent the first five weeks of the new year planning out his entire birthday meal.
 Cake, yes, but he also wanted roasted chicken, cranberry sauce and sweet potatoes “that are NOT cooked in the oven, just the microwave.”
 He was very specific about the foods.
 For drinks, I guess, we were on our own.

 He and I found a great recipe for dessert, too: a chocolate raspberry birthday cake with fresh raspberries in the three chocolate layers, plus layers of raspberry preserves along with the layers of chocolate frosting.
 It was just my kind of cake to make: lots of flavors, a pretty straightforward recipe, and, most importantly, minimal amounts of decorating.